tcoopman/irmin-tutorial/README.md

 # irmin-tutorials

 A set of tutorials for getting started with [irmin](https://github.com/mirage/irmin).
+The current version is available at [https://zshipko.github.io/irmin-tutorial](https://zshipko.github.io/irmin-tutorial)

 ## Dependencies